Boris Korenblum

 Coming home from the war, he passed all the exams for the undergraduate degree in mathematics in a few of months, and was admitted for graduate study at the Institute of Mathematics of the National Academy of Sciences of Ukraine where he received in 1947 his Candidate of Sciences degree (PhD) under the direction of Evgeny Yakovlevich Remez.

 Korenblum received his Russian Doctorate of Sciences (habilitation) from Moscow State University in 1956.
-Around 1952, during the height of the anti-Semitic campaign, he was dismissed from the Institute of Mathematics, along with all other Jewish and half-Jewish scientists.
+Around 1952, during the height of the antisemitic campaign, he was dismissed from the Institute of Mathematics, along with all other Jewish and half-Jewish scientists.
 Subsequently, he became a Professor of Mathematics at the Institute of Civil Engineering, thanks to the heroic efforts of Professor Yurii D. Sokolov (1896–1971), who risked his own position in the politically charged atmosphere of the time.
 Boris Korenblum remained there until his emigration to Israel.

 In 1958, he published a little-noticed paper outlining the basic concept and theory for computed tomography (CT) with S.I.
 Tetelbaum.
 This was five years before A.M.
 Cormack's seminal paper in the West, which laid the theoretical foundation for CT and earned him the Nobel Prize in Physiology or Medicine in 1979.

 From 1974 to 1977 Korenblum was a professor of mathematics at Tel Aviv University.
 In 1977 he was at the Institute for Advanced Study in Princeton, New Jersey.
 He was a professor at the University at Albany, SUNY from 1977 until his retirement in 2009 as professor emeritus.

 Korenblum's research dealt with classical harmonic analysis, functional analysis, Banach algebras, and complex analysis.
 He was an Invited Speaker at the ICM in 1978 in Helsinki.
 In November 2003 a conference was held in Barcelona to celebrate the occasion of his 80th birthday.
 He is survived by his wife, his children, and a granddaughter.